 Developing an improvement mindset

-Quality is at the heart of everything we do, and quality improvement (QI) is about connecting our people in our health and social care system along with service users and carer’s to come together collectively where there is passion for improvement, across the Leicester, Leicestershire and Rutland (LLR).
+Quality is at the heart of everything we do, and quality improvement (QI) is about connecting our people in our health and social care system along with service users and carer’s to come together collectively where there is a passion for improvement, across Leicester, Leicestershire, and Rutland (LLR).
 Don Berwick (2013) said;

 ‘You have two jobs: your job and the job of improving’!